Management Discussion and Analysis

 COMPANY TARGET

-The realization achieved in 2022 showed that the revenue was recorded at USD 412.08 million, 6.26% higher than the 2022 target.
-Gross profit in 2022 was recorded at USD 73.47 million, an increase of 15.00% from the targeted gross profit of USD 63.88 million.
-Thus, profit before income tax increased by USD 6.84 million or 16.32% of the target, to USD 48.74 million and profit for the year attributable to equity holders of the parent for 2022 increased 16.13% of the target 2022, from USD 33.07 million to USD 38.41 million.
-The achievement of realization in 2022 exceeded the target mainly from the uptrend in selling prices which was driven by the increase in crude oil prices.
+The realization achieved in 2025 showed that the revenue was recorded at USD 400.56 million, 7.73% higher than the 2025 target.
+Gross profit in 2025 was recorded at USD 63.20 million, an increase of 34.73% from the targeted gross profit of USD 46.91 million.
+Thus, profit before income tax increased by USD 18.56 million or 66.39% of the target, to USD 46.51 million and profit for the year attributable to equity holders of the parent for 2025 increased 67.12% of the target 2025, from USD 22.13 million to USD 36.98 million.
+The achievement of realization in 2025 above the target mainly from the increase in market demand.

-The Company has set a consolidated revenue target for 2023 of USD 414.62 million, 0.62% higher than realized revenue in 2022.
-Gross profit in 2023 is targeted at USD 58.46 million, 20.42% lower than gross profit in 2022.
-Profit before income tax is targeted at USD 36.08 million while profit for the year attributable to equity holders of the parent is targeted at USD 27.83 million.
+With the assumption an increase in sales volume of 2.54%, stable exchange rate and good economic growth, the Company has set a consolidated revenue target for 2026 of USD 400.84 million, 0.07% higher than realized revenue in 2025.
+Gross profit in 2026 is targeted at USD 67.29 million, 6.49% higher than gross profit in 2025.
+Profit before income tax is targeted at USD 49.22 million while profit for the year attributable to equity holders of the parent is targeted at USD 39.11 million.

 MARKETING ASPECT

 Indonesia is a potential market for the growth of detergent industry with large population and level of detergent usage per capita which is relatively lower than developed countries.
-As an Alkylbenzene sole manufacturer, The Company focuses on domestic market potential and dominates almost all domestic market shares.
-Most of the Company’s customers are prominent detergent producers, including Wings Group, Unilever, Kao, Sinar Antjol as well as sulphonation company such as Solvay Manyar and Indo Sukses Sentra Usaha (ISSU).
+As the sole producer of Alkylbenzene in Indonesia and one of the the largest Alkylbenzene producer in single location in the Asia-Pacific region, The Company focuses on domestic market potential and dominates almost all domestic market shares.
+Most of the Company’s customers are prominent detergent producers, including Wings Group, Unilever, Kao, Sinar Antjol, as well as sulfonation companies Indo Sukses Sentra Usaha (ISSU) and Syensqo Manyar.

-The Company endeavors to achieve a strong position in the international market, by continuing to expand and explore every export opportunity, The Company exports its product to several countries such as Vietnam, Malaysia, Thailand, Australia, Japan, China, Netherland, United States of America and France.
+The Company endeavors to achieve a strong position in the international market, by continuing to expand and explore every export opportunity, The Company exports its product to several countries such as Vietnam, Malaysia, Thailand, Australia, Pakistan, Bangladesh, Japan, China and France.

 DIVIDEND POLICY